Advanced Vocab Words - Set 8 Flashcards

 147

-# Which vocabulary word means the following? adj. deserved, adequate ## Footnote *Hint: starts with "c"*
+# Name the vocab term: adj. deserved, adequate ## Footnote *Hint: starts with "c"*

 condign ## Footnote synonyms: appropriate, proper, fair, deserved, fitting The judge handed down a _condign_ sentence that matched the severity of the crime.